The Subjective Materialist Doctrine of Protagoras

 But they do not say what is true.

-They saw that all this world of nature is in movement and changes from which no true absolute statement can be made.
+They saw that this world is in movement and changes, from which no true absolute statement can be made.

 So they said that: